Employee Professional Development Plan: How to Create One

 Learn more

-Overall goal and mission statement: I want to start my own business.
+Overall goal and mission statement: I want to earn a promotion.
 I need to develop a good skill set and be mentally and emotionally prepared to accomplish my overall goal.

 The importance of visual goal-setting